 - Distance Education classes are recorded and posted in the corresponding Canvas Course Page the next day.

 It is your responsibility to maintain your at-home computer equipment.
 It is also your responsibility to contact technical support for Cisco Meeting connection issues.
 If you have major technical problems, you may be required to hire technical support to troubleshoot at home computer equipment and connections.

-- Should you lose connectivity or experience technical issues during class, call UEN (UEN TSSC: 800-863-3496; opt 1, then opt 1 again.) immediately to resolve the issue
+- Should you lose connectivity or experience technical issues during class, call UEN (UEN TSSC: 800-863-3496; opt 1) immediately to resolve the issue.

 For more troubleshooting tips refer to Distance Education Videoconference Troubleshooting.